cah6/dnd-server/README.md

-Play! framework application for server of dnd application.
+Play! framework code for server of dnd application.